 Transferring out of a final salary pension scheme should not be considered lightly.
 A good financial adviser will look at individual investment strategies that work for each client.
-BlackStar failed Mr M by allowing him to invest in unregulated, high risk funds.
+BlackStar failed Mr M by allowing him to invest in unregulated, high-risk funds.

-BlackStar have been ordered to carry out a redress calculation and to compensate Mr M for any money he lost due to the pension transfer.
-The aim is to put Mr M back in the financial position he would have been in, had he not taken BlackStar’s advice to transfer and includes any loss in pension value, any fees paid to the SIPP provider, missed tax relief, the cost of transferring to a more suitable pension investment, plus any backdated interest.
+BlackStar has been ordered to carry out a redress calculation and to compensate Mr M for any money he lost due to the pension transfer.
+The aim is to put Mr M back in the financial position he would have been in, had he not taken BlackStar’s advice to transfer and includes any loss in pension value, any fees paid to the SIPP provider, missed tax relief, the cost of transferring to more suitable pension investment, plus any backdated interest.

 Peter McKenna of TLW Solicitors said: